Skip to content

 Step 3Find Your Profile Information

-Once you are signed in, look for a section about your personal information or profile.
-You’ll often find this on the left side of the screen or as a tab at the top.
-Look for options like “Your info,” “Personal info,” or “Profile.”
-Click the one that fits best.
+Your Microsoft account name is managed through your profile information.
+After you sign in, look for a section that shows your personal details.
+This is usually found on the left side of the screen or as a tab at the top, often labeled “Your info,” “Personal info,” or “Profile.”

 Your info page in the Microsoft account portal showing profile details.